Azure-Samples/azure-spring-boot-samples/keyvault/spring-cloud-azure-starter-keyvault-jca/ssl-bundles-web-client/README.md

 This sample required an SSL server, you can use sample [keyvault-ssl-bundles-server](../keyvault-ssl-bundles-server) as the target server, which means the https://localhost:8444/ssl-test is available.For Azure resource usage, you can share the output environment variable of [keyvault-ssl-bundles-server](../keyvault-ssl-bundles-server) or create the new resources and shared to [keyvault-ssl-bundles-server](../keyvault-ssl-bundles-server) as they use the same environment variables.

-1. Send below request to acquire a resource with TLS connection:
+1. Send below request to acquire a resource with TLS connection, the server side should not enable client-auth via property `server.ssl.client-auth=NEED`:

    ```bash
    curl http://localhost:8080/webclient/tls